-Walt Disney World is offering up to 40% off stays at Disney’s Riviera Resort for most nights from the hotel’s opening night on December 16, 2019 until March 31, 2020 for Disney Visa Credit Cardholders.
+Walt Disney World is offering up to 40% off stays at Disney’s Riviera Resort for most nights from the hotel’s opening night through March 31, 2020 for Disney Visa Credit Cardholders.
 In this post, we’ll offer thoughts on the deal, why it’s being offered, and more.
+(Updated January 14, 2020.)

 This deal is available for booking through February 14, 2020, and reservations may be made online, by calling (407) 939-5262, or via your Authorized Disney Vacation Planner.
 The number of rooms available for this offer is limited, and the offer is nontransferable.
 (Meaning the cardmember must stay in the room.)